roman-milk/roman-milk.github.io/teacher-teacher.md

  After a refreshing shower Susan returned to the room.
 Cindy was sitting naked on her bed.
 "May I get dressed now mistress?
 I have class in about an hour."

  Susan looked at the sexy slut looking up at her.
 "Sure but first I want to get something for you to keep you in the right frame of mind."
 She knelt down beside her bed and pulled out a box.
 She opened it and pulled out a medium size butt plug, some lubricant, and a black choker.
 Although the choker wasn't a slave collar, it would remind her slut of her new status.
-Report_Story #3

  ****** Teacher Teacher Ch.
 07 ****** bysadkins116© "Put the plug in and leave it there until I tell you to remove it.
 If you need to go to the bathroom first go ahead, but only wear a tee shirt.
 I also want you to wear this choker to remind you that you belong to me."
 She then leaned over and released her hands.

  Cindy grabbed the items, picked up a tee shirt, slipped it on and walked out the door.
 She had a tingle down below and her cunt was once again wet.
 She had never been this aroused for so long before in her life.
-Report_Story #1